-In an effort to support the housing sector and encourage the building of low cost houses, I propose to exempt from VAT, complete housing units costing up to \$6.5 million that are built by, or on behalf of, the Central Housing and Planning Authority (CH&PA) or any other approved entity.
+6.13 Mr. Speaker, in an effort to support the housing sector and encourage the building of low cost houses, I propose to exempt from VAT, complete housing units costing up to \$6.5 million, that are built by, or on behalf of, the Central Housing and Planning Authority (CH&PA) or any other approved entity.